-For example, if your mark is 75% but you missed 4 classes, your final mark will be 75% - 12% = 63%.
+For example, if your mark is 75% but you missed 4 tutes, your final mark will be 75% - 12% = 63%.

-So don't miss more than two classes - and keep track!
+So don't miss more than two tutes - and keep track!

-Classes are omitted from the calculation when a special consideration request is made through SOLS justifying absence on medical or compassionate grounds.
-If you are present for only part of a class, that counts as fractional attendance.
+Tutes are omitted from the calculation when an academic consideration request is made through SOLS justifying absence on medical or compassionate grounds.
+If you are present for only part of a tute, that counts as fractional attendance.
 For example, 2.5 absences leads to a 3% penalty.